Umuzi-org/tech-department/content/topics/ncit/intro-to-gnomio/_index.md

 title: Introduction to gnomio and NQF
 ---

 Umuzi's certifications are nationally recognised.
 This is pretty awesome, but it does mean we have to jump through a few hoops.
-Basicaly we need to give external assessors access to some of your work.
+Basically we need to give external assessors access to some of your work.
 For now we do that using a platform called Gnomio.

 Here's the deal: You'll be given access to gnomio and there will be an assessment there for you to fill in.